BDA (TSA program)

-BDA (which stands for Behavior Detection and Analysis), until 2016 called SPOT (which stood for Screening of Passengers by Observation Techniques), is a program launched in the United States by the Transportation Security Administration to identify potential terrorists among people at an airport by a set of 94 objective criteria, all of which are signs for either stress, fear, or deception.
+Behavior Detection and Analysis (BDA), until 2016 called Screening of Passengers by Observation Techniques (SPOT), is a program launched in the United States by the Transportation Security Administration (TSA) to identify potential terrorists among people at an airport by a set of 94 criteria, all of which are signs for either stress, fear, or deception according to controversial research on so-called "microexpressions," primarily espoused by American psychologist Paul Ekman.
 Passengers meeting enough of the criteria are, under the program, referred for a patdown and additional screening.
 The criteria were initially secret, but in March 2015, The Intercept published them after obtaining the information from an anonymous source.

 History

 The TSA began training agents in the program in 2006, in response to the liquid bomb plot in Britain earlier that year, and officially began the program at airports across the U.S. in 2007.
 As of 2013, none of the few arrests that had resulted from the program had been for terrorism or related charges.
 Originally, the program was based on the Facial Action Coding System designed by psychologist Paul Ekman in the late 1970s to allow psychologists to identify emotions via facial "microexpressions".

 In 2016, the TSA renamed the program to Behavior Detection and Analysis.